gnikolaos/ulauncher-window-manager/README.md

 Work in Progress: Expect Frequent Updates.

 This extension is currently targeting GNOME.
-To use it, you need to have the [Window Calls GNOME extension](https://extensions.gnome.org/extension/4724/window-calls/) installed.
+To use it, you need to have the [Gnome Window Calls extension](https://github.com/gnikolaos/gnome-window-calls) installed.
 As the extension evolves and reaches a stable state, I plan to abstract its functionality to support additional desktop environments.